10 Most Common WordPress Mistakes to Avoid for Your Website in 2025

 However, you don’t want a visitor to hit your half-finished copy, theme demo photos, or even that annoying ‘lorem ipsum’ text.

-So, please make sure you set a Coming Soon page while you build your website.
+You should make sure there’s a Coming Soon page set while you build your website.

-A coming soon page is very easy to set up.
-And, there are plenty of WordPress plugins.
+A coming soon page is easy to set up.
+And, there are plenty of WordPress plugins to do this.

-Many plugins provide an option to include an opt-in to your newsletter, so you don’t miss out on subscribers while you design and polish your website.
+Many plugins provide an option to include an opt-in, which is essentially a subscription form for your newsletter.
+Do this so you can get subscribers even while you design and polish your website.

 2 | Don’t install every single plugin and theme